-A Changeworks Affordable Warmth Advisor will work in partnership with Citizens Advice Bureau Income Maximisation Advisors to provide a support package to help householders better manage finances, build life-skills and increase their confidence to live in affordably warm homes.
+The project sees Changeworks’ Affordable Warmth Advisors and Citizens Advice Bureau (CAB) Income Maximisation Advisors joining forces to provide a support package to help householders better manage their finances, build life-skills and increase their confidence to live in affordably warm homes.

 As a result of this innovative partnership model, advisors gain a better understanding of clients’ needs and can co-ordinate services to tackle all four causes of fuel poverty.
 These are low income, poor energy efficiency, high fuel costs and the way people use their heating systems and live within their home.

 It also allows CAB advisors to identify clients who may be vulnerable and at risk of fuel poverty to access additional support to reduce fuel costs.

 High fuel prices, high energy usage and low incomes give the Highlands one of the highest fuel poverty rates in the UK, affecting 52% of people and 72% of older people (Scottish House Condition Survey, 2016).

 In addition, the use of solid fuel systems, oil and Liquefied Petroleum Gas (LPG) tank supplies in rural areas often mean people cannot access the same level of support from some of the larger electricity and gas suppliers as urban communities.
 The services offered through the partnership are therefore filling a gap in support for rural communities.

 Anna Scott is a Changeworks Affordable Warmth Advisor who has seen first-hand how people in need in rural areas can find it particularly difficult to heat their homes affordably:

 "Many houses in the Highlands are not connected to mains gas which means people have to heat their homes with electric heating systems.
 Not only are these hard to control, they can be much more expensive to run.
 These issues, coupled with colder temperatures and higher charges for fuel, mean we are meeting many people who are struggling to heat their homes affordably.